gimlet-io/gimlet-website/src/docs/make-kubernetes-an-application-platform-with-gimlet-stack.md

     host: laszlo.cloud
 ```

-Should you made a mistake, just run `stack configure` again.
+Should you made a mistake, just run `gimlet stack configure` again.
 It will read the stack configuration from the stack.yaml, and you can reconfigure it.

 ## Generate Kubernetes manifests from your stack and deploy it

 The only thing left is to generate the manifests from the stack.yaml file that Kubernetes understands.

-For that, run `stack generate` and verify the files that have been generated.
+For that, run `gimlet stack generate` and verify the files that have been generated.

 ```
 ➜  k8s-stack git:(master) ✗ git status